ZeWaren/jabber-hangouts-transport/README.md

 It has only been tested with Python 3.4 and ejabberd but it should work on other versions of Python and with other Jabber servers.

-It is currently (2015-12) in its first alpha version, and thus bugs should be expected.
+It is currently (2016-08) in its second alpha version, and thus bugs should be expected.

 Testers, documentation writers, packagers, welcome!